MakeSchool-Tutorials/Makestagram-Swift-V3/P08-Handling-New-Users/content.md

 A service layer helps you decouple your view controllers from your networking logic.
 We want to remove the networking code, such as reading and writing to our database, so that we can reuse the same code and access our networking logic from other view controllers.

+> [action]
 Let's create a new struct called `UserService.swift`.
-We'll put all our methods related to user networking in here.
+We'll put all our backend methods related to our user in here.
+>
 ```
+import Foundation
+>
 struct UserService {
     // insert user-related networking code here
 }